-- I. The gas installation should be in accordance with the relevant standards.
+I. The gas installation should be sized and installed in accordance with the relevant standard to match the output setting of the boiler.
 In GB this is BS 6891.
 In IE this is the current edition of I.S.
-813 "Domestic Gas Installations". - 2.
-The connection to the appliance is a 1/2 in BSPF. - 3.
-Ensure that the pipework from the meter to the appliance is of adequate size to ensure correct operation.
+813 "Domestic Gas Installations".

+2. The connection to the appliance is a 1/2in BSPF.

+3. Ensure that the pipework from the meter to the appliance is of adequate size to ensure correct operation.
 Do not use pipes of a smaller diameter than the boiler gas connection.